snrnats/doc-centre/docfx_project/pro/api/shipments/getting_content_level_events.md

 > [!NOTE]
 >
 > * For more information on the structure of PRO tracking events, see the [What Is a Tracking Event?](/pro/api/shipments/tracking_pro_shipments.html#what-is-a-tracking-event) section of the [Tracking PRO Shipments](/pro/api/shipments/tracking_pro_shipments.html) page.
-> * For full reference information on the **Get Contents-Level Tracking Events** endpoint, see LINK HERE.
+> * For full reference information on the **Get Contents-Level Tracking Events** endpoint, see the Shipments data contract.

 ### Example Get Contents-Level Tracking Events Call